 What do companies lose due to employee stress?

 Any project, work, a task needs boundaries or deadlines.
 Without them, it is difficult for both the company and the employee to plan further actions and set relatively specific goals.
 True, deadlines are one of the biggest causes of regular stress.
 A survey conducted by ComPsych in the United States shows that 66% of employees experience difficulty concentrating due to work-related stress.
 It is also estimated that businesses in the United States suffer a loss of about $300 billion each year.
+Read more: How to Help Employees Who Feel Burnt Out?
 Does this mean that the employer should completely get rid of any deadlines?
 Probably not, but finding this “golden mean” between certain freedom and restriction could help.